 Other than as described below, there have been no material changes to our contractual obligations discussed in "Management's Discussion and Analysis of Financial Condition and Results of Operations" under the heading "Tabular Disclosure of Contractual Obligations" as of June 30, 2017, in our Annual Report on Form 10-K for the fiscal year ended June 30, 2017.
-During the six-month period ended December 31, 2017, debt obligations decreased \$3.0 million due to conversions under the Lind Agreement, partially offset by the \$1.2 million Convertible Security Increase.
+During the nine-month period ended March 31, 2018, debt obligations increased by \$4.2 million in Convertible Security increases (including implied interest), partially offset by a \$3.0 million decrease due to conversions under the Lind Agreement.
 There were no other substantial changes to contractual obligations.